 EDSPE 560 Early Learning in Home, School, and Community (3)

 Successful early childhood education (birth to age 8) depends upon partnerships with children's families and communities.
 This course delves deeply into formal and informal learning environments (e.g., home, child care, after school programs) to understand environmental influences on children's development, learning, and well-being and practices and policies that better support family and community engagement and children's positive outcomes.
 Offered: W.

 EDSPE 561 Educational Assessment of Young Children with Special Needs (3)

 Special standardized and educational measurement and evaluation procedures for use with young children with a variety of disabling conditions.
 Observation, ecological assessment, and programming strategies are discussed in combination with practical application of the skills within an educational framework.
-Offered: A.

 Explores issues, theories, models, research, and recommended practices related to family-professional partnerships and collaborative teaming in education.
 Explores the dynamics of interactions with families and other team members including roles and responsibilities, decision-making, communication, and collaboration.
 Focuses on families and teaming in special education.
-Offered: W.
+Offered: AW.

 EDSPE 564 Infants and Toddlers with Disabilities and Other Special needs (3) Sandall